Degrees of Freedom Analysis of Mechanisms using the New Zebra Crossing Method: Examples

 Therefore the mechanism has $3$ degrees of freedom.

 \paragraph{H4 Parallel Manipulator}

 The H4 Parallel Manipulator is shown in Figure \ref{fig_12} (a).
 This manipulator has a fixed link $l_1$ and a moving platform $l_4$.
 It has four legs which connect the fixed link and the moving platform.
 The Zebra crossing diagram is drawn as follows.
-The joint $11$ which is attached to the fixed link is represented by a black patch.
-The link $l_{11}$ is a ternary link which has joints $11$, $12$ and $13$ connected to it.
-It is represented by a white patch $l_{11}$.
-The two degrees of freedom joints $12$ and $13$ are drawn above the white patch $l_{11}$ by a black, grey and black patch.
-A white patch is drawn above each of the two black patches.
-These white patches represent the links $l_{12}$ and $l_{13}$.
-Each of these white patches are connected to the white patch $l_{2}$ through a three degrees of freedom spherical joint.
-The two spherical joints $14$ and $15$ are represented by patches as shown in Figure \ref{fig_joints_links} (d).
-Similarly the other three legs are drawn.
-The moving platform $l_4$ is connected to the link $l_2$ and $l_3$ through joints $1$ and $2$ which are represented as black patches on either sides of the white patch $l_4$.
+The \textit{Rule 1} is applied, which is followed by \textit{Rule 4}.
+Now the branching happens where the \textit{Rule 2}, \textit{Rule 4} and \textit{Rule 3} are applied in two branches.
+Similarly, the second is drawn.
+The two legs are connected using \textit{Rule 4} and \textit{Rule 1} to the movable platform $l_4$.
+Similarly, the other \textit{2} legs of the parallel manipulator are drawn.

 There are $46$ black patches and $39$ white and grey patches in the zebra crossing diagram.
-The number of loops in the mechanism are found out using the Equation \ref{equ_loop}.
-The number of loops are,
+The number of loops in the mechanism are calculated using Equation \ref{equ_loop}.

 The number of white patches between the black patches $N_w$ are $15$.
 The number of loops $L$ are $8$.
 The number of joints attached to the ground link $J_f$ are $4$.
-The degrees of freedom is calculated using the Equation \ref{equ_loopwhite}.
+The degrees of freedom is calculated using Equation \ref{equ_loopwhite}.

-Therefore the mechanism has $4$ degrees of freedom.
+Therefore, the mechanism has $4$ degrees of freedom.

 \paragraph{STAR Manipulator}